alphagov/govuk-rfcs/rfc-057-default-values-for-application-secrets.md

 ## Proposal

 "Secrets" are defined as any values which would result in a security incident if disclosed.
-These can include, but are not limited to, value
+These can include, but are not limited to, cookie encryption seeds and password encryption seeds.

 ### Configuration